• Skip to main content

 Step-By-Step Instructions

-Before we make the beer cheese it is important to open the beer and allow it to go flat.
 To speed up the process you can pour it back and forth between two glasses or just leave it sit on the counter for a few hours.
-Trust me this is not a step to skip because you will have a mess when the beer fizzes out of your food processor.

 Once the beer is flat its time to add the ingredients to the food processor.
 Add half of the cheddar cheese, half of the Velveeta and all of the spices.
 Run for 30 seconds and pour beer through the top of the feed tube.